kordless/grub-2.0/README.md

 ## How
-Queried by URL, Grub "crawls" the page visually using Gekcodriver and machine learning models trained to find crops for text and images found on a web page.
+Grub "looks" at the page using a computed aperture implemented with Geckodriver, Firefox, Solr and soon various Tensorflow models.
+By passing a website through a model, we may find and crop related images or text on the page.
+When image are found they may be passed onto other models for object extraction.

-We can even image and then extract the source code of the page:
+We can even image and extract the source code of the page (this example uses Google Vision's model):

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">

-Grub "looks" at the page using a computed aperture implemented with Geckodriver, Firefox, Solr and machine learning.
-By passing a website through mutiple model paths, we may find and crop related images or text on the page.
-Images may also be passed onto other models for object extraction, while others may detect and decode text for indexing text.

 Here we see a Google Vision model looking at a Bloomberg article and seeing people, given Cuomo is people.
 A subsequent search, "cuomo people", would return this article and a picture of Cuomo.